Calvià: Tourism

-The area contains many of Majorca's major tourism hotspots, with the localities of Magaluf (3,865), Santa Ponsa (8,188), El Toro (2,002), Peguera (3,400), Illetes (3,286), Portals Nous (2,395) and Palmanova (5,975).
+The area contains many of Mallorca's major tourism hotspots, with the localities of Magaluf (3,865), Santa Ponsa (8,188), El Toro (2,002), Peguera (3,400), Illetes (3,286), Portals Nous (2,395) and Palmanova (5,975).
 It embraces six tourist zones with 60 kilometres of coastline, 27 beaches, 4 sport ports and 120.000 tourist units.
 The proximity of Palma with major road connections means that it can take as little as 15 minutes to reach the city centre.
 With massive tourism, estimated at 1.6 million visits per year and with a resident population that itself includes many expatriates, it is impossible to evaluate municipal income or expenditure as it relates only to the residents.
 What one can say is that Calvià appears to be one of the wealthiest municipalities in Europe, based on per capita public investment.
 In the early 1960s, Calvià began building a complete infrastructure for massive tourism, such as rapid construction of hotels.
 Later, more touristic features were added which included four professional golf courses (Club de Golf Poniente, Golf Sta Ponça I, Golf Sta Ponça II, Golf Sta Ponça III and Golf Bendinat), water parks, a modern promenade called Paseig Calvià.

 The 2004 World Chess Olympiad was held in Calvià.